See Our Scholarship Winners Here!

 - Deadline for completed application and all supporting material is July 1 of the year for which the application is made.

-- Notification of the scholarship award decision will be made on or around August 1.
+- Notification of the scholarship award decision will be made on the firm’s website by September 1.

 - Scholarship will be paid to the award recipient’s law school to cover tuition and other fees.